Damage jackals ripping right through you

 1. Fight Fire With Fire 2.
 Ride The Lightning 3.
 For Whom The Bell Tolls 4.
 Fade To Black 5.
 Trapped Under Ice 6.
 Escape 7.
 Creeping Death 8.
 The Call Of Ktulu

-After their fundamental debut release Metallica took a huge leap to the absolute top.
-Ride The Lightning is their most beautiful moment and nearly a perfect album in every sense of the word, one of the very best ever.
-I can't help but keep wondering about the marvellous production which is incredibly heavy yet fully clear.
-Very appropriate for the theme, listening to this album feels like being absorbed in a massive thunderstorm that revolves around you, sending flashes of lightning everywhere.
-The intensity and darkened feel of the music is just unmatched by almost anything else.
-From the pummeling Fight Fire With Fire to the epic The Call Of Ktulu, this album is truly magnificent and something that Metallica should have always been.
+After their essential debut release, Metallica took a leap to the absolute top.
+Ride The Lightning is the band's most beautiful moment and nearly a perfect album in every sense of the word, one of the very best ever.
+It is impossible not to admire the marvelous production which is incredibly heavy yet fully clear.
+Very appropriate for the theme, listening to this recording feels like being absorbed in a massive thunderstorm that keeps revolving around you, sending bolts of lightning everywhere.
+The powerful and darkened feel of the music is just unmatchable.
+From the pummeling Fight Fire With Fire to the epic The Call Of Ktulu, this album is ahead of everything else released during the early years of the genre, and something that Metallica should have always been.

 METALLICA - Master Of Puppets